Want to know more about carbon-neutral credit cards?

 *According to ABC News, on 28 February 2020, NY State shoppers used about 23 billion single-use bags annually.

 What does it mean to become "carbon neutral"?

 As the climate emergency becomes more acute, so does the need for accountability.
 Many responsible banks are taking initiatives to slash their carbon footprints, and some are even targeting carbon neutrality for some of their activities, products and services.

 - Carbon neutrality is reached by calculating a carbon footprint of a service, product or activity and shrinking it to zero through a combination of internal optimisation and supporting external emission reduction projects.

-- Offsetting means calculating emissions and then buying equivalent “credits” from projects that remove the emissions of an equivalent amount of CO2eq.
+- Offsetting means calculating emissions and buying equivalent "credits" from projects that remove the emissions of an equal amount of CO2eq.

-In other words: Companies pay for the carbon they are unable to remove.
+In other words: Companies pay for the carbon they cannot remove.

-These carbon offsetting projects help to combat global climate change, in many instances providing biodiversity, reforestation and broader social benefits.
+These carbon offsetting projects help combat global climate change, often providing biodiversity, reforestation and broader social benefits.

 This methodology gives banks and financial institutions a robust three-step carbon offsetting framework.